Viiic98/printf/README.md

 ###### R

-The *r* specifier takes a const char * and writes it very similarly to the way the _s_ specifier writes the string that is passed through it, except it does it after coding it in ROT13.
+- The *R* specifier takes a const char * and writes it very similarly to the way the _s_ specifier writes the string that is passed through it, except it does it after coding it in ROT13.
 #### BUGS
 The function does not handle the *flag characters, field width, precision, or length modifiers*.
 It also does not process the following conversion specifiers: *u, o, x, X, p, +, space, #, 0, -.*
 #### AUTHORS